abhijitdc/bigquery-streaming-demo-tf/README.md

 - **BigQuery:** Data warehouse for storing and analyzing the streamed data.
 BigQuery's ability to handle large data volumes and complex queries makes it a powerful analytics platform.
 - **Faker:** Python library used to generate realistic fake transaction data.
 - **BigQuery Subscription:** Links Pub/Sub and BigQuery, enabling automatic data streaming.
 - **Terraform:** Infrastructure-as-code tool used to define and manage the Google Cloud resources.
 This ensures consistent and repeatable deployments.
+Terraform also dynamically modifies the Python script and Cloud Build configuration file, injecting values like the GCP Project ID and Pub/Sub topic name, streamlining the deployment process.